Nathan-Reynolds09/Cybersecurity-Portfolio/Wireshark for Beginners-Capture Packets/Wireshark for Beginners-Capture Packets.md

 ## Task 4: Visit a Webpage and Detect its IP Address Using a Display Filter

-* We can find the IP address for Google by doing the same steps in Task 4
 * We can use a TLS handshake display filter to identify a website visit within a packet list: `tls.handshake.type ==1`